Happyr/developer.happyr.com/_posts/2020-01-12-compiling-php-74-on-osx.md

 ---

 I think I am a decent PHP programmer, but I am lost when it comes to devops, C, Makefiles and compiling stuff.
-I just want to write ``brew upgrade php@74`` and be happy.
+I just want to write ``brew upgrade php`` and be happy.
 If that doesn't work I have to google each small step to fix the issue.

 I love writing bash for example, but I need to google the syntax of an if-statement for every bash script I write.

 The RC for PHP 7.4.2 just came out this week.
-I decided to test them out.
-I downloaded them from the website http://qa.php.net/, unzipped them.
-I carefully followed some guide
+I decided to test it out.
+I downloaded the release from the website http://qa.php.net/, unzipped them.
+I carefully followed some guide saying:
-saying:

 {% highlight cli %}
 ./configure